-Caryn York is Executive Director of the Job Opportunities Task Force (JOTF), an independent, statewide nonprofit organization that promotes policies and programs to help low-wage workers advance to high-wage jobs.
-Caryn is the first African American female to lead the 23-year old organization.
+Caryn York is chief executive officer of the Job Opportunities Task Force (JOTF), an independent, statewide nonprofit organization that promotes policies and programs to help low-wage workers advance to high-wage jobs.
+Caryn is JOTF’s youngest CEO and the first African American female to lead the 24-year organization.

-Caryn majored in International Studies at Washington College, and has worked within state and local politics for over 10 years.
+Caryn received a Bachelor of Arts in International Studies from Washington College and has worked within state and local politics for over 10 years.

 The Job Quality Fellowship is part of the Economic Opportunity Fellows Network, a network of leadership and fellowship programs run by the Aspen Institute Economic Opportunities Program.
 Within this Network, EOP connects national and local leaders from across sectors — nonprofit, government, business, philanthropy, academia, and more — to advance policies and practices with the potential to help low- and moderate-income Americans thrive in today’s economy.
 Learn more at as.pn/eofn.